seokhyeonSong/PowL---Pet-s-own-bowL/README.md

     python flow.py [--breed breed_insert_value]

-You can register your dog with application&nbsp;
+You can register your dog with application<br>
-Your phone and notebook should be in same Wi-Fi&nbsp;
+Your phone and notebook should be in same Wi-Fi<br>

 > To register your dog